com-480-data-visualization/com-480-project-pouletpanier/README.md

 [SARS](https://www.kaggle.com/imdevskp/sars-outbreak-2003-complete-dataset),
 [Ebola](https://www.kaggle.com/imdevskp/ebola-outbreak-20142016-complete-dataset)

+The dataset on Covid 19 contains for some attribute a high rate of null or nan values.
+We will then make choices of what do to with these rows.
+Furthermore, an attribute is a text containing information on the people.
+Some other attributes come from this text, we thus have to check if every information is correctly retrieved.
-As a first look the datasets seems to be really good and do not need a big preprocessing work.
+The other datasets seems at a first look really coherent and complete and therefore do not need a big preprocessing work.

 ### 2.2: Problematic: